IntegralSwift421/IntegralSwift421/README.md

 I started learning during the 2020 times. back then i tried starting with Roblox Lua (Learning went pear shaped there) Around two years later i found the Godot game engine.
 I wound say my experience on Godot was way better in Learning and progress.

+- Im also exploring other coding languages at my own pace.